Xenia-geek/Course-3.1-lissajous/README.md

 # Course-3.1-lissajous
-Unzip file 2.rar at the 2\Debug
+Unzip the file 2.rar in this folder: \2\Debug and this: \Debug